JoKaBus/incomplete-bessel/README.md

 ## Installation
 The library can be installed following the [EpsteinLib installation instructions](https://github.com/epsteinlib/epsteinlib/blob/main/README.md#installation).

+## Testing
+After building, the library can be tested by running
+- `meson test -C build`.

+The minimal working example calculates a value of the incomplete Bessel function and compares it with a reference value obtained by high-precision integration.
+In particular, if using the `nix`-based installation, the minimal working example can be executed with
+- `nix run`.

 ## References

 [1] Andreas A. Buchheit, Jonathan K. Busse, Torsten Keßler, and Filipp N. Rybakov.
 “Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics”.  arXiv preprint arXiv:2509.26274.